sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 #### Testing Steps

-- Create a new ACL Table Type
+- Use GCU to create a new drop rule on a specific port in our ACL Table

-- Create an ACL Table utilizing this ACL Table Type
+- Verify that operation was successful

+- Verify that output of "show acl rule | grep {rule_name}" matches expected output

+- Verify that a packet sent on this port is dropped for both IPv4 and IPv6

+### Test Case # 3 - Remove a drop rule from the ACL table

+#### Test Objective

+Verify that we can remove a previously created drop rule from our ACL Table with GCU

+#### Testing Steps

-- Create a new drop rule on our new ACL Table
+- Use GCU to create a drop rule on ACL Table

+- Remove the drop rule from ACL Table

 - Verify that all operations were successful

-- Verify that output of "show acl rule | grep {rule_name}" matches expected output
+- Verify that the result of "show acl rule {rule_name}" has no relevant output

+- Verify that packets that were previously dropped are now forwarded

-### Test Case # 3 - Create 2 forward rules witihin custom ACL table
+### Test Case # 4 - Create forward rules within custom ACL table

 #### Test Objective